Helping you to play responsibly

 There are a few other features we provide to help you along the way:

-- Try any of our Instant Wins for free before you buy.
+- Try any of our Instant Win Games for free before you buy.
 You need to have an account to do this but you don't have to have a debit card registered on the account.

-- Also, each time you play or try an Instant Win, we'll tell you how many you've bought or tried in the last 24 hours.
+- Also, each time you play or try an Instant Win Game, we'll tell you how many you've bought or tried in the last 24 hours.

 - Keep track of how long you've been signed in to your account – you can see this in the top-right corner of every page.